Slovenia in the Eurovision Song Contest 2012: Voting

 Voting during the three shows involved each country awarding points from 1-8, 10 and 12 as determined by a combination of 50% national jury and 50% televoting.
 Each nation's jury consisted of five music industry professionals who are citizens of the country they represent.
 This jury judged each entry based on: vocal capacity; the stage performance; the song's composition and originality; and the overall impression by the act.
 In addition, no member of a national jury was permitted to be related in any way to any of the competing acts in such a way that they cannot vote impartially and independently.

+Following the release of the full split voting by the EBU after the conclusion of the competition, it was revealed that Slovenia had placed sixteenth with the public televote and fourteenth with the jury vote in the second semi-final.
+In the public vote, Slovenia scored 27 points, while with the jury vote, Slovenia scored 40 points.

 Below is a breakdown of points awarded to Slovenia and awarded by Slovenia in the second semi-final and grand final of the contest.
 The nation awarded its 12 points to Serbia in the semi-final and the final of the contest.